Directions toward a career in fitness – part 1

 I could have set up my own training facility, but opted out of that path.
 Those of you who know the work I put into AARR each month might find this ironic, but I’m a stickler for simplicity and low stress levels.
 I see owning a gym as sort of like owning a restaurant – lots of potential for prosperity, but also a lot of headaches.
 I may be a little extreme in this regard, but my career goal has always been to not only avoid having a boss, but also avoid having any employees of my own (ooh, I just heard some eyes bug out at that statement).

 The newer personal training business model of holding bootcamps and getting a lot more buck-for-the-bang really was pretty far under the radar back in the dark ages of personal training.
 Bootcamps may have struck my interest more than owning a gym, but it still wouldn’t satisfy the independence, operational simplicity, and intellectual engagement that I crave.
 Once again, this is merely my personal preference and perspective.
 I’m sure Alwyn Cosgrove would disagree that owning a gym is more of a pain than it’s worth.
-He’s expanding his own facility, and even buying more (note for those at work: this links to a video).
+He’s expanding his own facility, and also buying and/or controlling other facilities.
 Different strokes, for sure.

 Next up…